ycs77/headlessui-float/packages/headlessui-float-react/README.md

 ## High-Order Component

-High-order component, can be easily applied in projects after custom of `<Float>` component:
+The high-order component, can be easily applied in projects after custom of `<Float>` component:

 *HighOrderFloat.jsx*
 ```jsx